Foundations of Student Advising

 Those applying for sponsorships will need to complete an extra application and supply a support statement from their manager.
 Further details are contained in the application form.

-Applications should be made using the application form (PDF 3.85MB).
-The closing date of applications for the program in Semester 2 2014, is Thursday the 10th July 2014.
+Applications should be made using the application form (PDF).
+The closing date of applications for the program is Thursday, 10 July 2015.

 For any enquiries about the unit or the application process, please contact: